crossbario/autobahn-js/doc/reference_wampv1.rst

 Signs an authentication challenge.

-.. js:function:: session.authsign ( challenge, secret )
+.. js:function:: wampSession.authsign ( challenge, secret )

    :param string challenge: Authentication challenge as returned by the WAMP server upon a authentication request.
    :param string secret: Authentication secret.

    :returns: (*string*) Authentication signature.
-This is then given to Session.auth to finish the authentication handshake.
+This is then given to wampSession.auth to finish the authentication handshake.

 .. code-block:: javascript